-Access to a person's criminal record is usually restricted under the provisions of the Rehabilitation of Offenders Act 1974.
-However, as it is in the public interest for us to have full disclosure of a person's criminal record in order to assess their suitability for a licence, we are exempt from this restriction and are allowed full access to your criminal record.
-We are able to consider all offences on record including spent convictions.
+Access to a person’s criminal record is restricted under the provisions of the Rehabilitation of Offenders Act 1974.
+However, as it is in the public interest for us to be able to assess a person's suitability for a licence, we are exempt from many of these restrictions.
+Subject to legal provisions about protected convictions and cautions, we are able to consider all offences on record including spent convictions.

 Charges Awaiting Trial

-If your charges have not been resolved after one year your application will be withdrawn.
-You are reminded that the licence fee is non-refundable.
+If the charges against you have not been resolved one year after your application was made, then the application will be withdrawn by us.

 Overseas Criminal Record Checks